Johann Sigmund Schuckert

-Johann Sigmund Schuckert (18 October 1846 in Nuremberg - 17 September 1895 in Wiesbaden) was an electrical engineer and the founder of Schuckert & Co. (after 1903 Siemens-Schuckert).
+Johann Sigmund Schuckert (18 October 1846 in Nuremberg - 17 September 1895 in Wiesbaden) was a German electrical engineer and the founder of Schuckert & Co. (after 1903 Siemens-Schuckert).
 He was a pioneer of industrialization in Nuremberg and for the electrical industry a pioneer of international status.

-Biography

 Early years

 Sigmund Schuckert was born in 1846, the son of a Master Barrel Maker.
 At elementary school, he was already familiarizing himself, through laboratory experiments, with the properties of electricity.
 Sigmund refused to follow in the footsteps of his father, becoming instead a precision mechanic.
 With the help of his teacher, he managed to obtain a mechanical apprenticeship with Friedrich Heller, Nuremberg's oldest electric company.
 In the meantime he pursued his hobby, telegraphy, at the same time, through self-study, deepening his knowledge of arithmetic, geometry, physics and chemistry.

 Upon completion of his apprenticeship, as a journeyman Sigmund Schuckert worked successively in Munich, Stuttgart, Hannover and Berlin where he worked with Siemens & Halske.
 Essentially, he was keen to meet the best professionals of the top companies, to expand his knowledge and to gain insights from those with whom he worked, while developing his own ideas.

 Importantly, Schuckert now spent several years in America.
 Emigrants whom he met in Hamburg triggered a growing urge to go to the United States himself.
 While he was working in the electrical department of the Optical equipment business headed up by Albert Krage, Sigmund Schuckert learned English.
 In 1869 he began his journey.
 From New York he traveled via Baltimore, Philadelphia and Cincinnati, ending up in Newark, New Jersey, where he worked in the telegraph factory of Thomas Edison.
 According to Francis Jehl, "The experience he had gained in the Ward Street shop was the most valuable lesson he had ever received.
 There he had learned the true meaning of courage, resolution and honest conviction.
 Edison’s work in electricity led him (Schuckert) to resolve to enter the field himself.
 He did so through the arc light which was then to the fore, and after saving $1,000 went back to Nurnberg and started his first arc lamp and generator experiments."